-The distance from central Caldwell to downtown Boise is about 28 miles.
-On a Tuesday morning, that's a 35–50 minute drive.
+The distance from central Caldwell to downtown Boise is about 28 miles — a 35–50 minute drive on a Tuesday morning.
 From Nampa to Eagle: similar.
 From south Meridian to the Boise Airport area: 20–30 minutes depending on the interchange.
-For the hundreds of thousands of Treasure Valley residents whose work, shopping, healthcare, and social lives span county lines, the car is not an occasional convenience.
+For hundreds of thousands of Treasure Valley residents whose work, shopping, healthcare, and social lives span county lines, the car is not an occasional convenience.
 It's the primary infrastructure of daily life.

-That fact has a direct advertising implication that is more concrete than most broad-reach arguments: people in their cars, stuck on the Ten Mile interchange at 5:15pm, are captive.
-They're not scrolling a feed.
+People stuck on the Ten Mile interchange at 5:15pm are not scrolling a feed.
 They're not skipping an ad.
-They're listening to the radio, and they've been doing it, on that same station, three to five times a week for years.
+They're listening to the radio — on the same station, three to five times a week, for years.

 53% of All Radio Listening Now Happens in Vehicles

 Edison Research's Q4 2025 Share of Ear data found that 53% of all AM/FM radio listening now occurs in-vehicle, an all-time high.
+The same study found that radio commands 63% of all ad-supported audio time nationally.
 As audio consumption has shifted to mobile and connected devices, the car has remained radio's most durable stronghold.
 Streaming services compete aggressively for at-home and at-work listening; they compete less successfully with the car radio that's already on when the engine starts.

 53%